Celtic sacred trees: Ash

 The ash tree also features strongly in Irish mythology.
 The mountain ash, rowan, or quicken tree is particularly prominent in Scottish folklore.

 There are several recorded instances in Irish history in which people refused to cut an ash, even when wood was scarce, for fear of having their own cabins consumed with flame.
 The ash tree itself might be used in May Day (Beltaine) rites.
 Under the Old Irish word nin, the ash also gives its name to the letter N in the ogham alphabet.
 Together with the oak and thorn, the ash is part of a magical trilogy in fairy lore.
+(Note: In folk music, see Oak, Ash and Thorn for example.)
 Ash seedpods may be used in divination, and the wood has the power to ward off fairies, especially on the Isle of Man.
 In Gaelic Scotland children were given the astringent sap of the tree as a medicine and as a protection against witch-craft.
 Some famous ash trees were the Tree of Uisnech, the Bough of Dathí, and the Tree of Tortu.
 The French poet who used Breton sources, Marie de France (late 12th century), wrote a lai about an ash tree.
-The Proto-Celtic for 'ash' was *onnos; Old Irish, nin; Irish, fuinseog; Scots Gaelic, fuinnseann; Manx, unjin; Welsh, onnen; Cornish, onnen; Breton, onnenn.
+The Proto-Celtic for 'ash' was onnos (in Delamarre) or osno- (in Matasovic); Old Irish, nin; Irish, fuinseog; Scots Gaelic, fuinnseann; Manx, unjin; Welsh, onnen; Cornish, onnen; Breton, onnenn.